luismiddleton/react-scroll-wrapper/README.md

 # react-scroll-wrapper

 Made using the create-react-app.
-Therefore, the following you'll need to make sure the following prequisites are installed or located in your `package.json` file.
+Therefore, you'll need to make sure the following prequisites are installed or located in your `package.json` file.

 ### Prequisites
 - "react": "^16.4.2",